A relapse is when you return to using alcohol (or drugs) in the manner you did before you quit.

 - Does the time it is make you feel like drinking?
 “It’s five O’clock somewhere”.
 Maybe after you get off work.

 - Do certain songs or movies make you feel like drinking.
 Jimmy Buffett songs, etc..
 (I’m a huge Jimmy Buffett fan and I don’t listen to him sometimes because I associate Buffett with good times, romanticism, and alcohol)

-Internal triggers, however, can also happen from out of nowhere.
+Internal triggers, however, can happen from out of nowhere.
 You may see a commercial on Television.
 (They are designed to make you want to drink.)
-Or hear a song on the radio.
+Or hear a song on the radio that glorifies drinking. .